Best Small Business Line of Credit: What to Look For

 The good thing about Factoring is that it can be an endless supply of financing for your business.
 It also can be good if you have a poor personal credit score and are unable to get other financings.

-The bad thing about Factoring is that you need to be in the business to business space.
+The bad thing about Factoring is that you need to be in the business-to-business space.
 You also have to be prepared for the idea that you are going to have to get your client to agree to send their payments directly to the Factor which shows that your company may not be stable.
 Another issue can occur if your Factor deems some of your clients, not creditworthy.
-Lastly, Factoring is very expensive and is a long time commitment that could be very challenging to move away from.
+Lastly, Factoring is very expensive and is a long-time commitment that could be very challenging to move away from.

 Business Financing is Autodidactic Which Means Self-taught

 Like everything you have done as a business owner you have had to learn on your own and getting a business loan is no different.
 You have to dive into it, ask the right questions, and learn as you go.
-Many business owners are more interested in running their business then they are in lining up financing but as your company continues to grow, business financing will become a bigger part of your job and your business.
+Many business owners are more interested in running their business than they are in lining up financing but as your company continues to grow, business financing will become a bigger part of your job and your business.

 The biggest concept in understanding being approved for the best small business line of credit is the concept of collateral, personal credit score, and personal guarantees.
 If you understand those three components then it will go a long way to determining who you approach for a business loan.